What is the primary difference between facilitated diffusion and ... | Channels for Pearson+

 1

-Understand the concept of diffusion: Diffusion is the movement of molecules from an area of higher concentration to an area of lower concentration.
-It is a passive process, meaning it does not require energy input.
+Understand the concept of diffusion: Diffusion is the movement of molecules from an area of higher concentration to an area of lower concentration, driven by the concentration gradient.

-Differentiate between simple and facilitated diffusion: Simple diffusion occurs directly across the phospholipid bilayer of the cell membrane, typically involving small or non-polar molecules that can easily pass through the lipid layer.
+Recognize simple diffusion: Simple diffusion is a passive process where molecules move directly through the phospholipid bilayer without the need for transport proteins.

-Identify the role of transport proteins in facilitated diffusion: Facilitated diffusion involves the use of specific transport proteins embedded in the cell membrane to help move substances across.
-These proteins provide a pathway for polar or larger molecules that cannot easily pass through the lipid bilayer.
+Identify facilitated diffusion: Facilitated diffusion is also a passive process, but it requires the assistance of transport proteins to move molecules across the cell membrane.

 Watch next